Homemade Sweetened Condensed Milk (Easy 2‑Ingredient Recipe)

 How to Use

-Sweetened condensed milk is versatile.
-You can use it to make any baking products like Pandan Milk Bread, Fermented Cassava Cake, Thai Butter Cake.
+Homemade sweetened condensed milk is incredibly versatile!
+Use it in baked goods like Pandan Milk Bread, Fermented Cassava Cake, Thai Butter Cake, or Dutch Butter Cake.

 FAQs about Sweetened Condensed Milk